microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 1. An application group that contains a published desktop cannot contain any other published resources and is called a desktop application group.
 2. Application groups assigned to the same host pool must be members of the same workspace.
-3. A user account can be assigned to an application group either directly or via an Azure AD group.
+3. A user account can be assigned to an application group either directly or via an Microsoft Entra ID group.
 It's possible to assign no users to an application group but then it cannot service any.
 4. It's possible to have an empty workspace but it cannot service users.
 5. It's possible to have an empty host pool but it cannot service users.
 6. It's possible for a host pool not to have any application groups assigned to it but it cannot service users.
-7. Azure AD is required for AVD.
-This is because Azure AD user accounts and groups must always be used to assign users to AVD application groups.
-Azure AD is also used to authenticate users into the AVD service.
-AVD session hosts can also be members of an Azure AD domain and in this situation the AVD published applications and desktop sessions will also be launched and run (not just assigned) using Azure AD accounts.
+7. Microsoft Entra ID is required for AVD.
+This is because Microsoft Entra ID user accounts and groups must always be used to assign users to AVD application groups.
+Microsoft Entra ID is also used to authenticate users into the AVD service.
+AVD session hosts can also be members of an Microsoft Entra ID domain and in this situation the AVD published applications and desktop sessions will also be launched and run (not just assigned) using Microsoft Entra ID accounts.
 - 7. Alternatively AVD session hosts can be members of an AD DS (Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using AD DS accounts.
-To reduce user and administrative overhead AD DS can be synchronized with Azure AD using Azure AD Connect.
+To reduce user and administrative overhead AD DS can be synchronized with Microsoft Entra ID using Microsoft Entra ID Connect.
-- 7. Finally AVD session hosts can, instead, be members of an Azure AD DS (Azure Active Directory Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using Azure AD DS accounts.
-Azure AD is automatically synchronized with Azure AD DS, one way from Azure AD to Azure AD DS only.
+- 7. Finally AVD session hosts can, instead, be members of an Microsoft Entra ID DS (Microsoft Entra ID Domain Services) domain and in this situation the AVD published applications and desktop sessions will be launched and run (but not assigned) using Microsoft Entra ID DS accounts.
+Microsoft Entra ID is automatically synchronized with Microsoft Entra ID DS, one way from Microsoft Entra ID to Microsoft Entra ID DS only.

 ## Learning resources
 - [Azure Virtual Desktop Prerequisites](https://learn.microsoft.com/en-us/azure/virtual-desktop/prerequisites)